Written By John VanDerLaan

 You can see the results of our testing in the reviews below.

-Best Surf Fishing Rod Reviews
+Surf Fishing Rod Reviews

 Editor’s Choice: St. Croix Triumph Surf Fishing Rod